IATI/iati-d-portal-docs/docs/getting_started.rst

 Filters:
     The filters are based on elements of the `IATI Standard <https://iatistandard.org/en/iati-standard/203/activity-standard/>`_.
 These include recipient countries, sectors, and reporting organisations, for example.
     You can select multiple filters using the dropdown menus.
 Clicking on “More Filters” displays a wider range of filters.
+See the :ref:`Filter glossary` page for more details.

 Freetext:
     The freetext search box searches against the `Title <https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/title/>`_ and `Description <https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/description/>`_ elements of IATI activities.